akaruilabsindia/pages/work-rules.md

 - Making malicious, false and harmful statements about others
 - Publicly disclosing another's private information
 - Verbal and physical harassment
+- Commenting on another's gender, race, religion, caste, physical features, or any other markers that makes them uncomfortable
 - Act of bullying
 - Extortion
 - Blackmailing